7 Popular Senior Instagram Accounts You Need to Follow

 Journals are a great way to preserve memories.
 With some journals, your loved one doesn’t have to worry about formatting.
 Some journals have questions that are organized into life sections such as past, present, and family history.
 The questions serve as a way to jog your loved one’s memory.

-A journal is also a gift for you, because you get to learn about your loved one’s experiences if they choose to share.
+A journal is also a gift for you because you get to learn about your loved one’s experiences if they choose to share.

 3. Book of the Month Subscriptions

 This is the perfect gift for bookworms.
-With subscriptions services like bookofthemonth.com, your loved one gets to choose what books they want to read, and how often they want to receive new reading material.
+With subscription services like bookofthemonth.com, your loved one gets to choose what books they want to read, and how often they want to receive new reading material.